 Unless the context requires otherwise, references in this Annual Report on Form 10-K to "VSI", the "Company", "we", "us" and "our" collectively refer to Vitamin Shoppe, Inc., its wholly owned subsidiary, Vitamin Shoppe Industries Inc. ("VS Industries") and the wholly owned subsidiaries of VS Industries.
-References to "Fiscal" or "Fiscal Year" mean the fifty-three weeks ended December 31, 2016 and the fifty-two weeks ended December 26, 2015 and December 27, 2014 for Fiscal Year 2016, Fiscal Year 2015 and Fiscal Year 2014, respectively, and references to "Fiscal" and "Fiscal Year" for other years are similarly based on a fifty-two week or fifty-three week fiscal year, as applicable.
+References to "Fiscal" or "Fiscal Year" mean the fifty-two weeks ended December 30, 2017, the fifty-three weeks ended December 31, 2016 and the fifty-two weeks ended December 26, 2015 for Fiscal Year 2017, Fiscal Year 2016 and Fiscal Year 2015, respectively, and references to "Fiscal" and "Fiscal Year" for other years are similarly based on a fifty-two week or fifty-three week fiscal year, as applicable.